 Can you convert this energy?

-When recovering from any addiction, you need to break your recovery plan into short-term (first order) and longer-term (secondary) changes.
+In sex addiction recovery or recovering from any addiction, you need to break your recovery plan into short-term (first-order) and longer-term (secondary) changes.
 First-order change involves changing the immediate symptoms and patterns while secondary change looks at more permanent, systemic changes.
 Converting energy and finding replacement behaviors falls into the former’s camp.

 Think of yourself as a gatekeeper or traffic cop, determining and organizing where energy (feelings and thoughts) needs to go.
-Noticing when you are triggered to act out sexually and instead opt to do something else—that’s an example.
-Instead of looking at porn, or going for a sexual massage but deciding to channel that energy (and time) into another endeavor represents a vital piece of your recovery plan.
+Noticing when you are triggered to act out sexually and instead opt to do something else — for example.
+Instead of looking at porn or going for a sexual massage, deciding to channel that energy (and time) into another endeavor represents a vital piece of your sex addiction recovery plan.
 Sounds so simple, huh?
 But as you likely know, this is not just a logical procedure!
-So, what to do?
+So, what should you do?

-No, not move towns, or jobs…unless that really appeals to you.
+No, not move towns, or jobs — unless that really appeals to you.
 Physically move, as in exercise, playing sports, moving your body from one place to another.
-When you act out sexually, you are releasing endorphins so it is important to find other, healthier avenues to replicate that.
-Studies suggest that adding exercise to addiction treatment (which typically means counseling, self-help support groups and/or medication) can strengthen the effects of recovery.
+When you act out sexually, you are releasing endorphins.
+It is important to find other, healthier avenues to replicate that.
+Studies suggest that adding exercise to addiction treatment (which typically means counseling, self-help support groups, and/or medication) can strengthen the effects of sex addiction recovery.
 In short, you may get a natural high instead of the fantasized version you are chasing.

-Creativity not only helps feed the soul, it helps with overcoming an addiction.
-When you create something—a painting, a musical piece, or woodworking, to name a few—you feel good about yourself.
+Creativity not only helps feed the soul, but it also helps with sex addiction recovery.
+When you create something — a painting, a musical piece, or woodworking, to name a few — you feel good about yourself.
 Consider the underlayer of addiction as low self-esteem.
 Negative self-opinions often lead directly to acting out because the temporary high feels better, at least for the short term, than dealing with the core feelings.
-Directing your time and energy into creative endeavors can not only allow you to use your time more wisely, but also provides a pathway to dealing with the underlying issues.
+Directing your time and energy into creative endeavors can not only allow you to use your time more wisely but also provides a pathway to dealing with the underlying issues.